themesberg/flowbite/content/getting-started/astro.md

 This command will automatically install Tailwind CSS in the `package.json` file, it will also configure the compilation process and create a new `tailwind.config.cjs` file that configures the template paths.

-Now you can write Tailwind CSS classes inside any of the template files and the changes will be applied by generating a `base.css` file and including it into every page.
+Now you can write Tailwind CSS classes inside any of the template files and the changes will be applied by generating a `base.css` file and including it on every page.

 ## Install Flowbite